-Last year’s equally successful neutral venue visits were held at the Bury Met, with David Brookhouse and John Meredith from Lancashire County Council Heritage Learning Team leading the sessions.
+In the previous ‘normal’ linking year, equally successful neutral venue visits were held at the Bury Met, with David Brookhouse and John Meredith from Lancashire County Council Heritage Learning Team leading the sessions.
 David and John led the workshops with the children, where they created a song with a focus on the themes Who Am I?, Who are We?, Where Do We Live? and How Do We All Live Together?

 One of the headteachers commented: ‘I would like to say thank you for giving our children this opportunity.
 The children and staff have really gained a rich experience from this.
 They also really enjoyed their neutral venue experience as well and came back with a buzz of excitement after creating their song.’

 ‘4/5B enjoyed a fun filled day at ‘The Met Bury’ on Wednesday.
 They thoroughly enjoyed singing, playing and creating music with the children from St Mary’s.
 The children celebrated living in Bury and learnt new things about Bury’s history in a fun and inspiring way.’

 Some quotes from the participants too: Marya – ‘I loved making new friends from St Mary’s, it was also great that we were able to create and record a song all about Bury.’